Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 01.31.44 UTC
+- WIB: Senin, 15 September 2025 02.18.07 UTC
-- WITA: Senin, 15 September 2025 02.31.44 UTC
+- WITA: Senin, 15 September 2025 03.18.07 UTC
-- WIT: Senin, 15 September 2025 03.31.44 UTC
+- WIT: Senin, 15 September 2025 04.18.07 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship